Follow on Bloglovin

 The Welsh Atlantis

-Hello dear readers!
-I have another Welsh legend for you today - did you know that Wales has its own Atlantis?
+In the meantime I would like to repeat another Welsh legend for you today - I posted this story a while ago so please bear with me if you've read it before.
+Did you know that Wales has its own Atlantis?

 The town of Aberystwyth, where I grew up, and lived most of my life, overlooks the beautiful Cardigan Bay, where dolphins and porpoises play with canoeists and surfers.